-Accumulated deprecation has a credit balance, because it aggregates the amount of depreciation expense charged against a fixed asset.
+Accumulated depreciation has a credit balance, because it aggregates the amount of depreciation expense charged against a fixed asset.
 This account is paired with the fixed assets line item on the balance sheet, so that the combined total of the two accounts reveals the remaining book value of the fixed assets.
 Over time, the amount of accumulated depreciation will increase as more depreciation is charged against the fixed assets, resulting in an even lower remaining book value.

 Since fixed assets have a debit balance on the balance sheet, accumulated depreciation must have a credit balance, in order to properly offset the fixed assets.
 Thus, accumulated depreciation appears as a negative figure within the long-term assets section of the balance sheet, immediately below the fixed assets line item.